Matevito/debug-api/README.md

 #### 2.2 Issue routes
     POST "/project/:id/issue" {title, description, project, priority, type, screenshots}
 First of all, the user that makes the request of a new issue in just needs to be part of the project team or being an admin. the title and description values are simple strings.
 The project value, on the other hand, needs to be a valid id of a project stored on db.
 It seems quite redundant at first sight cause the project id is stablished when making the call but I wanted to be the more descriptive enough on the form making of the route. the screenshots value is not needed.
 But rememeber that if you want to add images to the issue, on the header of the request state the *Content-Type* value to *multipart/form-data*.
-The *handlingTeam* value is set to [] by default and it's status value to *open*.
+The *handlingTeam* value is set to *a blank array* by default and it's status value to *open*.
 So the creation of an issue does not assignate a user to a ticket.
 Last but not least important, the priority and type valid values are:
 **_type:_** bugg-error, feature req, documentation req **_priority:_** low, mid, high

     GET "/project/:id/issue/list"
     GET "/issue/:id"
 A valid response of this get methods require  the request user to be part of the project team.
-The */issue/list* route returns all issues of the requested project but does not sends it's changeLog or comments section.
+The */issue/list* route returns all issues of the requested project but does not sends it's changeLog or comments sections.
 To get this data make a call to the specific issue you want to get it's info.

     PUT "/issue/:id/take-issue"
     PUT "/issue/:id/leave-issue"
+To take an issue make a request to the */take-issue route*.
+The route handles if the request user is already part of the ticket handling-team.
+The */leave-issue* as it's name implies removes a request user of it's handling-team.
+All this routes and the *put issue* one stores all it's changes on a changelog.
+Because the way the route works a team-leader cannot remove an user from a ticket by it'self.

-    PUT "/issue/:id" {description, status, priority,type}
+    PUT "/issue/:id" {description, status, priority, type}
+The *defacto* route to store the progress on an issue-ticket.
+The description priority and type values where explained on the creation of an issue route.
+One think to have in mind with the status value is that a developer cannot parse the status value as *solved*, so it needs to parse it as *under review* and wait for the project-team leader to change it.
+The screenshots cannot be deleted or changed and the title too, so be ware when making an issue.
+Dont forget that the valid values for status are the following:
+**_status:_** open, aditional info needed, in progress, under review, solved.

+    POST "/issue/:id/comment" {message, screenshots}
+A comment can be created on an issue by any user part of the project team.
+It only needs a message string value but it can contains and array of screenshots images.
+Remember that when making a call if files are sended you need to set the *Content-Type* value on your header-request to *multipart/form-data*.
+The *user* value on the comment object is set to the request user id an the response sends the saved comment and a list of al comments of the issue.

      DELETE "/issue/:id"

-    POST "/issue/:id/comment" {...}
+As it was clarified previously, this route can only be made by an admin user.
+It not only deletes the issue object from db but it deletes too it's comments and changelogs.
+So be aware when using this route.
 ### 3. User routes

     GET "/user/list"
     GET "/user/:id"

     PUT "/user/:id/make-admin"
 ### 4. Demo routes

     POST "/demo/admin"
     POST "/demo/teamLeader"
     POST "/demo/developer"

 ## Contact
 You can find me easily writting meto and email to madiazt@unal.edu.co or sending me a message to my [git-hub account](https://github.com/Matevito).